rust-lang/rust-wiki-backup/Doc-language-FAQ.md

 Cleanup through RAII-style destructors  is more likely to work than in catch blocks anyways, since it will be better tested (part of the non-error control paths, so executed all the time).

-### Why don't local functions or objects capture their dynamic environment?
-What's with `bind`?

-Because environment capture would be redundant in two ways, and undermine the goals of clarity and maintainability in two ways:

-* Redundancy:
- * Because there are a variety of ways in which a slot may refer to a referent (two modes, plus the presence or absence of mutability) we would need to accompany such "automatic capture" with a mechanism similar to the capture clauses present in C++0x lambdas.
-This strikes us as redundant given that there is already a per-function place to declare slot modes: in the _normal function signature_.
- * Environment capture only works when you're trying to capture into a locally-defined function.
-If you want to capture into the arguments of a function defined elsewhere, you _need a `bind` construct anyways_, if you want to avoid having to write local functions (and capture clauses; see previous point) just to bind an existing argument.
-* Clarity and maintainability:
- * If the point of being "more implicit" with capture is to support an abbreviated "capture everything mentioned in the function" form of capture clause, such a form requires the maintenance programmer to read the whole function to know what gets captured.
-The `bind` construct is always explicit.
- * Because environment-capture would involve taking a snapshot of some slots (but not others: again, depending on the capture clause) the state that gets captured may, or may not, depend on the statements preceding and following the local declaration.
-This deepens the previous maintainability risk: the presence of an easily-overlooked capture clause -- particularly one that abbreviates to capturing "everything" -- attached to a local function declaration would change it from a location-insensitive declaration to one sensitive to the order of statements before and after it.

 ### Why aren't modules type-parametric?

 Doing so would likely require that type-parametric code  is statically expanded, duplicating code.
 It would also require a complex mechanism inside crates for maintaining uninstantiated module-bodies.
 While this is a possible implementation approach for parametric code, we don't want to mandate it.
 We want to maintain the option to parametrize at runtime (this is the default implementation).